Startup Idea

 The major part of all startups is launching ideas that THEY think users/customers want to have.
 But that’s not the worst point.
 The biggest mistake is spending years polishing out the product without launch.
 As a rule, once the product is polished out, they fail.
 Because they never talked to their own users.
 They don’t know what customers are interested in and what they think about their “problem solver”.

 The Lean Startup methodology cuts the Agile approach from the very beginning.
-It says, that every product or app that startup is working on is just an experiment that allows answering on such questions as: “Should I build such a product?”, “Is there a demand on the market?”, and “Would I be able to build a business around this product?”.
-So, the experiment/startup itself is not a theory, it is a clumsy first product.
-If even such product successful, you can start with such campaigns as:
+It says, that every product or app that startup is working on is just an experiment that allows answering such questions as:

 • Sorting out Early Adopters